Societal attitudes towards abortion: Christianity

+A 2024 Pew Research Center survey asked Christians in the U.S. whether abortion in all or most cases should be legal or illegal.

+Pentecostalism

-An October 2006 Pew Research Center survey of moral opinion among Christians in 10 countries asked "...
+A 2006 Pew Research Center survey of moral opinion among Pentocostalss in 10 countries asked "...
 [Do] you think abortion can always be justified, sometimes be justified, or never be justified?"

 The poll also asked respondents whether they agreed with the statement, "The government should not interfere with a woman's ability to have an abortion".